Essential barrier height and a probabilistic approach in characterizing potential landscape: Multi-well potentials and proof of Theorem -Theorem

 \subsection{Loss functions of artificial neural networks}

-In the last example, the performance of the coupling method in high dimension is examined.
-We consider the training process of an artificial neural network(ANN) including two hidden layers with $N_{1}, N_{2}$ neurons, respectively, which has the following form
+This subsection investigates the performance of the coupling method in a high-dimensional setting.
+Specifically, the training process of an artificial neural network (ANN) with two hidden layers is considered, where the first and second layers contain $N_1$ and $ N_{2}$ neurons, respectively.
+Let $\mathrm{ReLU}(z) = \max\{z ,0\}$ denote the rectified linear unit activation function.The ANN considered here is defined by the following structure